There was an error with your log in

 Dress comfortably and for the weather in clothes you can move in.
 We suggest bringing clothing appropriate for the season.
 Layers are best and don’t wear jeans.

-These bikes are typically 21 speed aluminum city bikes, with both unisex frames and frames with a cross bar available (usually height dependent, please specify at the time of booking if you have a preference).
-We also have e-bikes available.
+• If you don’t own a suitable bike or would prefer to avoid bringing your own, your guides have bikes available to rent.
+These bikes are typically 21 speed aluminium city bikes for $310, with both unisex frames and frames with a cross bar available (usually height dependent – please specify at the time of booking if you have a preference).
+E-bikes are available for $485.

 • A self-guided tour is an independent exploration without a formal guide leading the way.
 Instead of being part of a group with a tour leader, you will navigate the tour yourself, using resources provided by the operator, such as maps, guidebooks, audio guides, or digital apps.